 History of Cricket in Russia

 Surprisingly, the first game of cricket in Russia was actually played as early as the 1870s in St. Petersburg.
-The city soon developed a burgeoning cricket scene, with an annual game played between British diplomats and the British managers & foremen from the local textile mills.
+The city soon developed a burgeoning cricket scene, with an annual game played between British ex-pats; which included diplomats, and managers and foremen from the local textile mills.
 By 1895, St. Petersburg had 4 cricket clubs playing games regularly against each other.
 However, the Bolshevik Revolution of 1917 effectively removed all traces of the sport for the better part of a century.
 The Bolsheviks found the game to be too elitist and therefore not a suitable sport for the traditional, hardworking Russian.
 They were repelled by the pomposity and ceremonial aspects of cricket and did their best to kill off the game for good, by closing cricket clubs wherever they could.

 Chopra is perfectly aware of the challenges of re-igniting a sport that basically vanished from the public consciousness a century ago.
 Born and brought up in India, Chopra first moved to Russia in 1990, as an exchange student studying engineering.
 He fell in love with the place and ended up settling there.
 But there was one thing that he missed more than anything: cricket.

 “I recall, going to the local carpenter and paying him to mold a block of wood into something resembling a cricket bat.
 All the Indian students would gather on the weekends to play cricket with that bat, some tennis balls and a couple of broken chairs as stumps.”

 Chopra and Mohanjeet Arora were responsible for the formation of the United cricket league, known as “Cricket Russia” as an entity in 2004.